-The HSE reports that tests are currently being reported between 3 weeks and 30 weeks of the test being taken, taking longer in some cases, but that over half of samples received by the labs are being processed within 5 weeks.
+The HSE reports that tests are currently being reported between 3 weeks and 30 weeks of the test being taken.
+In some cases, this is taking longer.
+The HSE reports that over half of samples received by the labs are being processed within 6 weeks.

 The HSE reports that steady progress is being made in dealing with the backlog, with the overall number of outstanding tests reducing.
-The HSE reports that, as of 9 June 2019, the total number of outstanding smear tests was 54,474.
+The HSE reports that as of 2 June 2019, the total number of outstanding smear tests was 61,034.